A class of warped filter bank frames tailored to non-linear frequency scales: Preliminaries

-Submultiplicative and moderate weight functions are an important concept in the theory of function spaces, as they are closely related to the translation invariance of the corresponding weighted spaces \cite{fe79-2,gr01}, see also~\cite{gr07} for an in depth analysis of weight functions and their role in harmonic analysis.
+In particular, we can (and will) always choose $v$ such that $1$ is a valid choice for the constant in the latter inequality ($\max\{C,1\}v$ is submultiplicative whenever $v$ is).
+Submultiplicative and moderate weight functions play an important role in the theory of function spaces, as they are closely related to the translation-invariance of the corresponding weighted spaces \cite{fe79-2,gr01}, see also~\cite{gr07} for an in-depth analysis of weight functions and their role in harmonic analysis.

-In digital signal processing, function systems formed as union of a finite number translation-invariant systems over $\ell_2(\ZZ)$ with possibly varying translation step are called nonuniform (analysis) filter banks.
-In this contribution we consider a countable union of systems of translates over $\LtR$ or $\mathcal{F}^{-1}(\LD)$, where $D$ is an unbounded interval contained in $\RR$, but use filter bank terminology by analogy.
-Filter bank frames have received considerable attention, e.g. in \cite{bofehl98}, as (generalized) shift-invariant systems in \cite{ja98,helawe02,rosh05} and as (frequency-side) nonstationary Gabor systems in \cite{badohojave11,doma14-1,doma14-2,ho13-1}.